ryokiti0104/tourism-demand-forecast-japan/README.md

 ### Foreign Visitors Arrivals
 ![](images/monthly_inbound_visitors.png)
 This dataset is based on the official `Lodging Travel Statistics` published by the Japan.
-It covers approximately 18 years of monthly data from January 2007 to December 2025, providing a long-term view of accommodation demand in Japan.
+After a sharp decline in 2020 due to the COVID-19 pandemic, growth has recovered rapidly since 2023 and is currently approaching record highs.

 Growth was gradual from the 1990s through the early 2010s, but has accelerated since 2013.
-After a sharp decline in 2020 due to the COVID-19 pandemic, growth has recovered rapidly since 2023 and is currently approaching record highs.

 ### Seasonal Pattern of Foreign Visitor Arrivals
 ![](images/seasonality_of_tourism_demand(1990–2025).png)